schlegde/schlegel.github.io/_posts/2017-03-31-ethereum_and_java.md

 # Conclusion

-Having had a lot more experience with [web3.js](https://github.com/ethereum/web3.js) the _original_ library in Javascript it sometimes feels more tedious to work with it's sister library in Java.
+Having had a lot more experience with [web3.js](https://github.com/ethereum/web3.js) the _original_ library in JavaScript it sometimes feels more tedious to work with it's sister library in Java.

 As an example, if we want to use our account in web3.js we would write